The voice behind screen readers

 Speech synthesizers have come a long way from the robotic sounds of the 1970s.
 They’re used in our daily lives in ways we never would have thought possible.
 No speech synthesizer is perfect.
 However, in 2019, there are enough options available that people can find one that suits their needs.
 Whether you’re in a busy office or relaxing at home, editing for work or reading for pleasure, today’s speech synthesizers are up to the task.
 Opinions may differ on which program is the “best”, but we can all agree on one thing – our lives wouldn’t be the same without them.

-Fable community members, Sam and Ka, talk about the different speech synthesizers available to assistive technology users and how they chose the one that works best for them.
+Sam and Ka, Fable community members, talk about the different speech synthesizers available to assistive technology users and how they chose the one that works best for them.